Remember the polyps in Ursula's cave? How they grabbed onto Ariel? They were trying to SAVE HER.

 The confrontation between Ariel and Triton when he discovers her grotto full of human treasures is unsettling enough at first.
 Then he pulls out his trident and starts blasting them all to pieces directly in front of her.
 With him in a rage and her desperately trying to stop him, and then trying to save her things from being destroyed - in all the chaos, it's not hard to imagine how easily she could have accidentally gotten in his line of fire...

-Ursula, being extremely Genre Savvy for a Disney villain, removes the one thing that her victims would find most helpful to fulfil their contract to her.
+Ursula, being extremely Genre Savvy for a Disney villain, removes the one thing that her victims would find most helpful to fulfill their contract to her.
 In Ariel's case it was her voice to make it ridiculously hard for Eric fall in love and impart that one true kiss.
-So what the hell did Ursula take away from that Mermaid who just wanted to be thinner during Poor Unfortunate Souls in order for her to fail her contract? because I have horrible images of the poor thing gorging herself to bursting point after Ursula stole her self-control.
+So what the hell did Ursula take away from that Mermaid who just wanted to be thinner during Poor Unfortunate Souls in order for her to fail her contract?
+Because I have horrible images of the poor thing gorging herself to bursting point after Ursula stole her self-control.

 A conversation of the creepy things Disney gets away with in kids movies brought me to the sudden realization that the Little Mermaid is, at heart, a watered down version of Faust.
 Both protaganists feel they've reached the heights of their current lives, both make a Deal with the Devil to pursue a life they believe will bring them more happiness, both fixiate on a love interest which leads to them messing up royally, ruining the lives (permanently or temporarily) of a bunch of people, both end up being redeemed at the end.
 The original Hans Christian Anderson version of the Little Mermaid even more strongly parallels this, as much of the mermaid's motivation was to receive a soul, and at the end of the story she did, sort of.
-After suffering and dying, instead of just being dead, she is made into a spirit and given the chance of eventually earning a soul.
-In Faust by Johann Wolfgang Von Goethe and subsequent adaptations, Faust's soul is eventually redeemed after he goes to great lengths to make up for the guilt of ruining Gretchen.
+After suffering and dying, instead of just being dead, she is made into a spirit and given the chance of eventually earning soulhood and going to Heaven.
+In Faust by Johann Wolfgang von Goethe and subsequent adaptations, Faust's soul is eventually redeemed after he goes to great lengths to make up for the guilt of ruining Gretchen.
 In fact, Anderson could have drawn from elements of Faust, as he was well educated, and the legend of Faust predated him by at least 200 years.

 Upon a rewatching with friends this troper remembered Ariel's age, 16.
 At the end of the film she gets married.
 At least in the sequel we don't know how old she is when she had her daughter.